Colors have proven to play a strong communication role in a space that speaks its purpose, value, and personality.

 Exterior facades use Snowbound as the main color.
 You could often use that with darker shaded colors on moldings, trims and even for window treatments.

-It’s a recommended color for outdoors due to its play with natural lighting.
-Farmhouse Style homes highly use Snowbound for exteriors.
+I definitely recommend this color for outdoors due to how it plays with natural lighting.
+Farmhouse Style homes very often use Snowbound for exteriors.

-A house in Birmingham, Alabama showcases Snowbound on the exterior sides and support posts.
+A house in Birmingham, AL showcases Snowbound on the exterior sides and support posts.

 Snowbound is a great choice for painting shiplap or wainscoting!